34 Christian Questions Every Couple Should Ask Before Marriage

-In honor of my brother Richard getting engaged to his beautiful fiancé Nicole, I'm sharing 34 Christian premarital questions.
+In honor of my brother Richard's engagement to his beautiful fiancé Nicole, I'm sharing 34 Christian questions every couple should ask themselves before they get married.

 Before Marc and I started counseling, he wrote up with a list of 34 Christian premarital questions.
 You read that right.
 He w-r-o-t-e these questions because he is that brilliant.
 Mostly because we had a lot of questions.
 The questions we were finding in most premarital counseling books, seminars, and such weren't what he was looking for.

-Plese use the 34 Christian premarital questions to strengthen your relationship whether you are single, engaged, or married.
+There are certain questions every couple should ask before marriage.
+Please use these 34 Christian premarital questions to strengthen your relationship, whether you are dating, engaged, or married:

 1. What does this marriage cost you?
 What do you have to give up?
 How do you feel about giving that up?

-3. Do your mate's needs always come first?
+3. Do your partner's needs always come first?
+(This might be a good or bad thing)

-4. What will sustain you when your mate screws up?
+4. What will sustain you when your partner screws up?
 Does your theology matter in dealing with conflict?

-5. Do you feel your mate is committed to you?
+5. Do you feel your partner is committed to you?
 How?
-Do you know your mate is committed to you?
+Do you know your partner is committed to you?
 How important is it to know they are committed to you?
 How does this line up with feeling God is committed to you?

-6. What things hinder your relationship right now or have?
+6. What things hinder your relationship right now, or in the past?

 7. What do you want out of marriage?

-8. Do you believe your communion directly affects the health of your marriage?
+8. Do you believe your communion with one another directly affects the health of your marriage?
 What is your communion with Christ like?
 What are you doing daily to deepen it?

 10. Does it matter what others think of your marriage?